Toss Out Traditional Planning – It’s A New World

 In fact, changes in the Chinese economy, changes in business and industrial relationships, changes in CCP policies toward foreigners (not inconsequential), and diplomatic shenanigans around the globe, will cause China-international traffic to crater.

 And it’s not temporary.
-China as a leisure destination – the majority share of the China-U.S. volume – has now been self-destructed by the CCP.
-There’s nothing like visiting a country where foreigners are now officially blamed for the pandemic (which is like John Gotti complaining that the police caused organized crime) and often accosted on the streets and prohibited from entering restaurants, or where hotels don’t want the business.
+China as a leisure destination – the majority share of the traffic – has now been self-destructed by the CCP.
+There’s nothing like visiting a country where foreigners are now often prohibited from entering restaurants, or where hotels don’t want the business.
 Things there have changed in the last year.
-U.S. carriers should be very careful in planning their future China strategies.
+U.S. carriers should be very careful in planning their China strategies.

 We’ll be completing the China-U.S. revised forecast this week and will post the highlights at www.BoydGroupChina.com

-In the meantime, Boyd Group International is accomplishing CCP-COVID forecasts for individual client airports, focused on the specific and unique characteristics of each… hard and direct data which can deliver perspectives on the future ahead.
+In the meantime, Boyd Group International accomplishing CCP-COVID forecasts for individual client airports, focused on the specific and unique characteristics of each… hard and direct data which can deliver perspectives on the future ahead….